JoachimSauer/Docs/aspnetcore/fundamentals/logging.md

 By [Steve Smith](http://ardalis.com) and [Tom Dykstra](https://github.com/tdykstra)

 ASP.NET Core has built-in support for a logging API that works with a variety of logging providers.
-Microsoft providers let you send logs to one or more destinations, and you can plug in a third-party logging framework.
-This article shows how to use the built-in logging API and Microsoft providers in your code.
+Built-in providers let you send logs to one or more destinations, and you can plug in a third-party logging framework.
+This article shows how to use the built-in logging API and providers in your code.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/fundamentals/logging/sample)